vjain143/nifi-ci-cd/README.md

 |---- |:-------------:|:------------------------------------:| ---------:|
 |1    | Test Git Flow |  0ed6fbf0-605c-4305-85c3-f371a456f99c|           |

-* Find Which flow version you would like to export for given flow<br>
+* Get the flow version you would like to export for given flow<br>
 ```javascript
 registry list-flow-versions --flowIdentifier 0ed6fbf0-605c-4305-85c3-f371a456f99c
 ```